-This is an extract of the 1980s radio serial Castlereagh Line, from Grace Gibson Productions.
+This is an extract from the 1980s radio serial Castlereagh Line, by Grace Gibson Productions.

 Contributors: Ross Napier (AUT), Grace Gibson Productions (PDC).

 Cast: Ric Hutton, Wynne Nelson, Deryk Barnes.